khanhdang/mkdocs-site/docs/howwework.md

     - If you have an idea or a project that could benefit the local community, please propose it.
     - We are eager to listen, collaborate, and explore ways to make a meaningful impact.

 Together, we aim to bridge the gap between cutting-edge research and practical solutions that improve lives locally.
-By closely following this motto「地域から世界へ」, we strongly beleive by solving the local community issue, we further advance our research to globe scale.
+By closely following this motto「地域から世界へ」[^1], we strongly beleive by solving the local community issue, we further advance our research to globe scale.

+[^1]: "From the Local to the Global".
+Please check our university website at [https://u-aizu.ac.jp/curriculum/policy/admission/](https://u-aizu.ac.jp/curriculum/policy/admission/).

 ---